Katie Allen (politician): Early life

-Career
+Medical research career

 From 1998, Allen was employed as a paediatric allergist and gastroenterologist at the Royal Children's Hospital in Melbourne.
-After completing a PhD at the University of Melbourne in the development of liver cell transplantation as an alternative to whole organ transplantation, Dr Allen undertook Australia's first liver cell transplantation in 2004, which was unsuccessful.
+After completing a PhD at the University of Melbourne in the development of liver cell transplantation as an alternative to whole organ transplantation, Allen undertook Australia's first liver cell transplantation in 2004, which was unsuccessful.
 She subsequently provided scientific evidence that liver cell transplantation was not yet ready for long-term clinical application.
-She has held professorial rank at the University of Melbourne and University of Manchester, and in 2013 was appointed director of the Centre of Food and Allergy Research at the Murdoch Children's Research Institute (MCRI).
+She held professorial rank at the University of Melbourne and the University of Manchester.
+In 2013 she was appointed director of the Centre of Food and Allergy Research at the Murdoch Children's Research Institute (MCRI).
 Allen was the principal investigator for the MCRI's "HealthNuts" study, which is "the largest single-centre population based study of food allergy in children ever mounted".
 The study tracks 5,300 children who were diagnosed with food allergies as infants.

-Allen has advocated for a wide range of preventive health care initiatives including better food labelling to help keep people with food allergies safe, dubbing Melbourne as “unfortunately the food allergy capital of the world”.
+Allen advocated for a wide range of preventive health care initiatives including better food labelling to help keep people with food allergies safe, dubbing Melbourne as "unfortunately the food allergy capital of the world".
 Allen also led the national standardisation of Infant Feeding Guidelines in Australia.

 In 2016, Allen was involved in research undertaken at MCRI which described a link between Asian migration to Australia and increased risk of food allergy.
-In 2017 she was featured on SBS Insight when she undertook Australia's first paediatric Faecal Microbial Transplant.
+In 2017 she was featured on SBS Insight when she carried out Australia's first paediatric faecal microbial transplant.

-Outside of her research, Allen has served as chair of the Melbourne Girls Grammar school council and as a director of Cabrini Health, a non-profit Catholic healthcare service.
+Outside her research, Allen served as chair of the Melbourne Girls Grammar School council and as a director of Cabrini Health, a non-profit Catholic healthcare service.

-In 2015, Allen was elected an Inaugural Fellow of the Australian Academy of Health and Medical Sciences.
+In 2015, Allen was elected an inaugural fellow of the Australian Academy of Health and Medical Sciences.
+She was appointed an Officer of the Order of Australia posthumously in the 2026 King's Birthday Honours in recognition of her "distinguished service to medical research as a paediatric allergist and gastroenterologist, and to the people and Parliament of Australia".

 Political career

-2018 Victorian State Election Defeat
+State politics

-Allen was the Liberal candidate in Prahran at the 2018 Victorian state election, losing to the incumbent Greens MP Sam Hibbins.
+Allen was the Liberal candidate in Prahran at the 2018 Victorian state election, losing to the incumbent Greens MP, Sam Hibbins.
 With Allen as the candidate, there was a 10.3% swing away from the Liberal party for the seat of Prahran.
-Allen's husband was the one to suggest that she run for State election.
+Allen's husband was the one to suggest that she run for state election.

+Federal politics

-2019 Federal Election
+2019 election

-In February 2019, Allen won preselection for the Division of Higgins, replacing the retiring Liberal MP Kelly O'Dwyer.
-She retained the seat for the Liberals at the 2019 federal election despite suffering a six percent swing–enough to drop the Liberal majority to 53 percent, making Higgins a marginal seat for the first time.
+In February 2019, Allen won preselection for the Division of Higgins, replacing the retiring Liberal MP, Kelly O'Dwyer.
+She retained the seat for the Liberals at the 2019 federal election despite a six percent swing, enough to drop the Liberal majority to 53 percent, making Higgins a marginal seat for the first time.
 Notably, she was the first Liberal candidate in Higgins to come up short of a majority on the first count, like several blue ribbon Liberal seats in inner cities around Australia.